maxkernchen/Lynx/README.md

 Lynk — the name of a directory which has been either created or joined

-Join a Lynk — By entering the location of the meta file the user joins the Lynk which was created on another machine.
+Join a Lynk — By entering the location of the meta.info file the user joins the Lynk which was created on another machine.
 Files are then synchronized between all peers which have joined the Lynk.

-Create a Lynk — By entering the exact name of the folder within the Links folder in the root of the user, this directory can be shared amongst other machines which are running Lynx and have a copy of the meta.info file which is created when this process is completed.
+Create a Lynk — By entering the exact name of the folder within the Lynx folder in the root of the user, this directory can be shared amongst other machines which are running Lynx and have a copy of the meta.info file.
+Which is created when this process is completed.
 This file is within the same folder and must be shared to other users to begin the 'Join a Lynk' process.

 To install Lynx the user needs to create a folder named 'Lynx' at the root of the users folder.